-Our revenue depends on the number and productivity of our active independent distributors and executive distributor leaders.
+Our revenue depends on the number and productivity of our active distributors and executive distributor leaders.
 We have been successful in attracting and motivating distributors by:

-- developing and marketing innovative, technologically and scientifically advanced products; - providing compelling initiatives, advanced technological tools and strong distributor support; and - offering attractive incentives that motivate distributors to build sales organizations.
+- developing and marketing innovative, technologically and scientifically advanced products; - providing compelling initiatives and strong distributor support; and - offering attractive incentives that motivate distributors to build sales organizations.

 Our distributors market and sell our products and recruit new distributors based on the distinguishing benefits and innovative characteristics of our products.
 As a result, it is vital to our business that we continuously leverage our research and development resources to develop and introduce innovative products and provide our distributors with an attractive portfolio of products.
-We also offer unique initiatives, products, and business tools, such as our Galvanic Spa System II and technologically-advanced Pharmanex BioPhotonic Scanner (the "Scanner"), to help distributors effectively differentiate our earnings opportunity and product offering.
-If we experience delays or difficulties in introducing compelling products or attractive initiatives or tools into a market, this can have a negative impact on revenue and distributor recruiting.
+At our global convention in October 2009, we introduced our most technologically-advanced skin care system to date, ageLOC Transformation, including ageLOC Future Serum, a stand-alone anti-aging serum.
+These ageLOC products are designed to support and reset Youth Gene Clusters, functional groups of genes that regulate how we appear to age, to function in more youthful patterns of activity.
+We also offer unique initiatives, products, and business tools, such as our Galvanic Spa System II, including the new ageLOC Edition, and technologically-advanced Pharmanex BioPhotonic Scanner, to help distributors effectively differentiate our earnings opportunity and product offering.
+Any delays or difficulties in introducing compelling products or attractive initiatives or tools into our markets may have a negative impact on our revenue and distributor recruiting.

 We have developed a global distributor compensation plan and other incentives designed to motivate our distributors to market and sell our products and to build sales organizations around the world and across product lines.
-In 2008, we implemented modifications to our compensation plan in the Americas and Europe regions designed to improve commission payments early in the distributor lifecycle.
-The initial results from these modifications have been positive and we plan to introduce the same compensation plan features in most of our Asian markets in 2009.
-While we anticipate that the changes will help support distributor growth in our Asia markets, the implementation of these modifications in these markets, particularly Southeast Asia and Japan, involve a more significant transition than the transition in the Americas and Europe because of the unique features of our existing compensation plans in these markets.
+In 2008 and 2009, we implemented modifications to our compensation plan to improve commission payments early in the distributor lifecycle.
+The initial results from these modifications have been positive.
+We continue to evaluate further changes to our compensation plan to help increase distributor productivity and earnings potential However, there are always risks associated with making changes to our compensation plan as there is a degree of uncertainty as to how distributors will react to such changes and whether such changes will impact distributor activity in unanticipated ways.

 Our extensive global distributor network helps us to rapidly introduce products and penetrate our markets with little up-front promotional expense.
 Similar to other companies in our industry, we experience a high level of turnover among our distributors.
 As a result, it is important that we regularly introduce innovative and compelling products and initiatives in order to maintain a compelling business opportunity that will attract new distributors.
-We have also developed and continue to promote in many of our markets product subscription and loyalty programs that provide incentives for customers to commit to purchase a specific amount of products on a monthly basis.
+We have also developed, and continue to promote in many of our markets, product subscription and loyalty programs that provide incentives for customers to commit to purchase a specific amount of products on a monthly basis.
 We believe these subscription programs have improved customer retention, have had a stabilizing impact on revenue, and have helped generate recurring sales for our distributors.
-Subscription orders represented 50% of our revenue in 2008.
+Subscription orders represented 50% of our revenue in 2009.